 - Medical/accident/travel insurance.

-- Meals and hotel accommodations on first day and the last day of your stay in Macedonia.
-Hotel accommodations will be arranged at group rates.
+- Meals and hotel accommodations on the first day and the last day of your stay in Macedonia.

 - Travel and related costs in Macedonia during free time.